Consult with Krystal

 If you genuinely do like him, after all, wonderful – have fun exploring this relationship!

-If not, please remember you have the right to set boundaries and end your casual relationship with him now.
+Please remember you have the right to set boundaries and end your casual relationship with him now if you don’t like him.
 If you go this route, I encourage you though, out of kindness to end it with the architect.
 While I understand the appeal of using him to feel good about yourself, especially when you’re feeling rejected, it will only make things messier.

 This passion led her to write her best-selling books and create courses.
 Her books, The Codependency Recovery Plan: A 5-Step Guide to Understand, Accept, and Break Free from the Codependent Cycle and The Codependency Workbook: Simple Practices for Developing and Maintaining Your Independence have helped many people heal.